Home > Schengen zone > Currency in the Schengen Area

 Denmark uses the Danish krone (DKK), not the Euro.
 If you’re traveling to Copenhagen or any other city in Denmark, you’ll be using Krones for all of your transactions.

-Shopping and paying for services in Estonia is easy as debit cards are widely accepted, including more digitized methods, such as Apple Pay.
+Shopping and paying for services in Estonia is easy, as debit cards are widely accepted, including more digitized methods, such as Apple Pay.

 The euro (€).
-Finland has used the euro since 1999.
+Finland has been using the euro since 2002 (they officially adopted it in 1999).
 So, if you're visiting Helsinki or any other Finnish city, you will be using euros for your transactions.
-Before 1999, Finland’s currency was the Finnish markka.

 When you’re traveling in France, you’ll find that debit and credit cards are widely used and accepted.
+If you are planning to go to flea markets, street fairs, or some events, cash may be required.

-The euro (€).
-Greece adopted the euro in 2001.
 Tourists visiting the ancient ruins and islands can easily transact using euros, including debit and credit cards.
-It never hurts to carry some cash on you, however, just in case.
+It never hurts to carry some cash on you, just in case.

 Before Greece began using the euro, its currency was the Greek drachma.

-Hungary uses the Hungarian forint (HUF), not the euro.
 If you’re traveling to Budapest or anywhere else in Hungary, you’ll be making transactions with the forint.

 Most shops, hotels, and restaurants in Hungary (especially in city centers) accept debit and credit cards.